Where Does Cholesterol Come From?

 Cholesterol comes from your body and from food.

-The food you eat: About 25% of your cholesterol comes from the food you eat.
-Eating food with cholesterol, saturated fats, and trans fats raises the cholesterol level in your blood.
+- Your food: Eating food with cholesterol, saturated fats, and trans fats can raise the cholesterol level in your blood.

 - Saturated fats: These are fats in foods that come mostly from animal fat.
 Some examples are butter, cream, and meat.

-- Trans fats: These fats are made by adding hydrogen to vegetable oils.
+- Trans fats: These fats are naturally in some foods, like meat and dairy products, but can also be made by adding hydrogen to vegetable oils.
 This makes the oils more solid.
 You can find trans fats in some foods that are fried.
 Other examples are some margarines and shortening.

 Why is high cholesterol bad?

 Too much LDL (bad) cholesterol can build up in the walls of your arteries.
 Over time, this buildup can lower blood flow.
-It can also cause coronary artery disease.
+It can also increase your risk of coronary artery disease.
 Coronary artery disease affects the blood vessels in your heart.

 How do I know if I have high cholesterol?